Page 03 – Islam, our choice!

 If you ever have the chance to visit a Muslim country, you would be amazed about people’s kindness and hospitality unlike portrayed by the media, just imaging if it was true, and that 2 billion Muslims were as bad as they’re often depicted in the media, the world would be in chaos.
 The videos you often see in the media tend to always focus on the same regions: Afghanistan, Pakistan, Palestine, and Syria.
 So, let’s assume for a moment that everyone (man, women, children) living in those countries were violent or terrorists—together, they would still account for less than 10% of the global peaceful Muslim population worldwide.

-Muslims believe in one unique, all-powerful God (Allah in Arabic), the originator and creator of the universe, the same God worshipped by all the prophets throughout history, including Adam, Noah, Abraham, Moses, and Jesus (may peace be upon them all).
-They believe that the final message from God was revealed to Prophet Muhammad (peace be upon him), who is regarded as the last prophet and messenger.
-The teachings of the Quran, which Muslims believe to be the literal word of God, along with the Sunnah (the practices and teachings of the Prophet Muhammad), guide Muslims in all aspects of life spiritual, moral, and social.
+Muslims believe in one all-powerful God (called Allah in Arabic), who created the universe.
+This is the same God worshipped by all the prophets throughout history, such as Adam, Noah, Abraham, Moses, and Jesus (peace be upon them).
+As mentioned on page 02, “The Prophets of God,” Muslims believe the final message from God was given to Prophet Muhammad (peace be upon him), who is considered the last of the prophets.
+The Quran, which Muslims believe to be the exact word of God, along with the teachings of Prophet Muhammad (called the Sunnah), help guide Muslims in all aspects of their lives: spiritual, moral, and social.

 The practice of Islam is based on Five Pillars: